remijaoui/remijaoui.github.io/index.md

 My name is Rémi Jaoui and I am a CNRS researcher (chargé de recherche) working in mathematics.

-* I am working in the <a href="http://math.univ-lyon1.fr/?lang=fr"> Institut Camille Jordan </a> Université Claude Bernard Lyon 1.
+* I am working in the <a href="http://math.univ-lyon1.fr/?lang=fr"> Institut Camille Jordan </a> and based in the Université Claude Bernard Lyon 1.

 * Themes of research: model theory, differential algebra, functional transcendence, complex algebraic foliations.